VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.10.0 =
+*Release Date - 2024-09-16*

+### Free:
+- Update: Google Fonts are updated to feature all latest typographies
+- Fix: Warning about document.write usage has been introduced
+- Fix: Hidden elements work properly and do not break the editor
+- Fix: Strings are set properly and translatable

+### Premium:
+- Compatibility: reCaptcha v2 works properly with the editor
+- Compatibility: Visual Composer compatibility with WPML improved
+- Fix: Custom ratio works properly for the post grid elements
+- Fix: Post tag element is being styled properly in the Layout builder templates
+- Fix: Content slider works properly with margin properties
+- Fix: Default Visual Composer layouts without comment area do not have comments option control
+- Fix: Countdown timer element works properly with the CSS animations in Design Options
+- Fix: Accordion element presets work properly in the editor
+- Fix: Menu element link colors work properly
+- Fix: Popups get triggered properly on button actions
+- Fix: Post grid filters work properly on mobile devices
+- Fix: A description for custom excerpt length has been updated
+- Fix: Import options works properly with webp and avif file format
+- Fix: Post title element works properly even if the general title is being disabled
+- Fix: Dynamic title works properly for the post grid buttons
+- Fix: Half outline button is available in Visual Composer Hub
+- Fix: Popups work properly in header and footer layouts
+- Fix: Deletion of global templates is being handled properly
+- Fix: Classic tab background works properly

 = 45.9.0 =
 *Release Date - 2024-05-20*